Manimal – Purgatorio

 Purgatorio picks up where Trapped in the Shadows left off.
 The album’s mammoth opening track, “Black Plague” will immediately give listeners chills with its electrifying riffing and beastly howls.
 There’s definitely a nod to Judas Priest here.

 The album’s title track finds Holmqvist at his pummeling best, and Nyman showcases his wailing Primal Fear vocal attack.
-There are some keyboards added for texture.
+There are some keyboards added for texture, and there is a real Kamelot sensibility about it.
 This track perhaps ties Purgatorio the closest to its predecessor, Shadows.

 With “Manimalized,” the band get into more straight-forward bone-crushing metal.
 Stenroos has become something of unrecognized riff-master, and he delivers with force on this one.
 His solo is spectacular as well.
 Muscular fretwork, big rhythms, and even gang chants.
 Boufadene’s bass rumbles like a caged barbarian.

 “Spreading the Dread” opens with a spiraling riff, before moving into a mid-tempo groover with a dramatic flair.
 Meanwhile, “Traitor” rekindles Manimal‘s self-admitted Queensryche influence.
 Following on its heels is the beefy bruiser, “Behind Enemy Lines.”
 There is something of an industrial vibe to the intro of “Denial.”
 Rammstein anyone?
 The album closes out with the heaviest track on the album, “Edge of Darkness,” and the eerie and haunting “The Fear Within.”
 Both solid and impressive tracks.
 Nyman is particularly emotive on the latter song.